Jesus of Nazareth - Buddha (The Victors) - Parsifal - continued

 Buddhahood9 and therefore it is used to designate the Buddha before the time of his "perfection".
 While he sat under the holy

-his enemy with the help of natural forces.
-He conjured up an enormously furious storm, by which even the strongest trees were uprooted and great rocks were torn out
+destroy his enemy with the help of natural forces.
+He conjured up an enormously furious storm, by which even the strongest trees were uprooted and great rocks were

-of the ground; but in the vicinity of the Bodhisat, the storm turned into a refreshing breeze, which hardly stirred the leaves of the holy tree, beneath which the
+torn out of the ground; but in the vicinity of the Bodhisat, the storm turned into a refreshing breeze, which hardly stirred the leaves of the holy tree, beneath

 hen Mára provoked a terrible thunderstorm but neither lightning accompanied by